dStrange6/SpringBoot-Microservices-App/README.md

-Book Store Project using microservices in springboot.
+Book Store Project using microservices in SpringBoot.